1932 Ford: "Model C"

 Power from the V8 rose to 75 hp (56 kW) with a revised ignition system.
 The four-cylinder engine continued unchanged, but was referred to (by some) as the Model C, though Ford never referred to its "Improved Four-Cylinder engine" as a "Model C" engine.
 There is some dispute over this; some sources say it was a common misconception due to the introduction of a larger counterbalanced crankshaft during the Model B engine production, and the letter "C" casting mark on most, but not all, of the Model B heads.
 On the other side, this integrally counterweighted crankshaft was first introduced for truck engines only.
 When they proved superior concerning smoothness and longevity, they were introduced for worldwide four cylinder production.
-Together with the fact that there were huge quantities of "B" code engines in stock that needed to be used up, this explains why there are "B" and "C" coded engines in some model years. as Canadian-built cars used the prefix "C" on their identification plates, there is another source for errors.
+Together with the fact that there were huge quantities of "B" code engines in stock that needed to be used up, this explains why there are "B" and "C" coded engines in some model years.
+As Canadian-built cars used the prefix "C" on their identification plates, there is another source for errors.
 Model Bs start with prefix "AB", V-8s with "18-1".
 (Model A part number suffix was ‑A, Police Special High Compression head part number suffix was ‑b, and there was a fairly large letter "B" casting mark about the center of the head.)

 1934

 The 1934 Ford (the Model 40B) was not as substantial a model year change as the previous two years had been.
 Noticeable changes included a flatter grille with a wider surround and fewer bars, straight hood louvers, two handles on each side of the hood, smaller head lights and cowl lamps, and a reworked logo.
 The bare metal dash insert was replaced by painted steel.

 V‑8 output was again increased, this time to 85 hp (63 kW), and the four-cylinder Model B engine was in its last year, as was the Victoria body style; nevertheless, there were fourteen body options, the Tudor being top-seller.
 The standard three-window coupe was deleted.

 Deluxes had pinstriping, again twin (chromed) horns, and twin back lights.
 Inside, they got more elaborate wood graining.

-The 1934 Ford V-8 is infamous for being the vehicle in which the notorious Depression-era bandits Bonnie Parker and Clyde Barrow were ambushed and killed.
+The 1934 Ford V-8 is well-known for having been the vehicle in which the notorious Depression-era bandits Bonnie Parker and Clyde Barrow were ambushed and killed.
 Barrow preferred to steal the powerful Ford V-8, and was driving a 1934 sedan on May 23, 1934, when a heavily armed law enforcement posse opened fire and riddled the pair with bullets and buckshot in Bienville Parish, Louisiana.